Amenability, Reiter's condition and Liouville property: Special cases

-\bremark In the above situation, $(S,\lambda)$ is Reiter if and only if there exists a left invariant mean on $L^{\infty}(S,\lambda)$ since the proof in \cite[\S\,4.2]{Li} carries over.
-Therefore there is no difference between Reiter's condition and amenability for $(S,\lambda)$.
-However, this need not be the case for all metric semigroups in \S\,\ref{sgp}, which are not assumed to admit such a measure $\lambda$. \eremark
+\bremark In the above setting, $(S,\lambda)$ is Reiter if and only if there exists a left invariant mean on $L^{\infty}(S,\lambda)$ since the proof in \cite[\S\,4.2]{Li} carries over.
+Therefore there is no difference between Reiter's condition and amenability for $(S,\lambda)$. \eremark